 “Frontline healthcare providers have sacrificed so much during the COVID-19 pandemic, physically, mentally, and emotionally.
 However, this has contributed to and exacerbated burnout among this workforce segment and is impacting their mental health,” said Sara Sarkey, Ph.D., vice president of U.S. Medical Neuroscience at Takeda.
 “Together with Lundbeck, we are proud to work with Pack Health and help provide this important support to healthcare providers who have worked tirelessly over the past year to help their communities during this challenging time.”

-Pack Health also enlisted medical and health education platform Osmosis to help customize content and launch the program to frontline healthcare providers nationwide.
+Pack Health also enlisted medical and health education platform Osmosis to help customize content and launch the program to provide support for clinicians nationwide.

 “We’re fortunate to be able to connect with millions of healthcare providers across the country,” says Shiv Gaglani, co-founder and CEO of Osmosis.
 “By merging our knowledge of content that meets the needs of healthcare providers with Pack Health’s in-depth experience with behavior change and social determinant support, we feel that this mental health program will be able to deliver meaningful support to improve the mental wellbeing of our frontline healthcare workers.”